ntanwir10/ShopperSprint/backend/docs/TESTING.md

 ## 🎯 Conclusion

-This testing strategy ensures that our PricePulse Backend is robust, reliable, and maintainable.
+This testing strategy ensures that our ShopperSprint Backend is robust, reliable, and maintainable.
 By following these guidelines and best practices, we can maintain high code quality and catch issues early in the development process.

 For questions or suggestions about testing, please refer to the development team or create an issue in the project repository.